dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

     command-table (frame) *task-list-command-table*;

-A complete listing of the implementation of ``<task-frame>`` using command tables is given in `Source Code For The Task List Manager <source.htm#77017>`_.
+A complete listing of the implementation of ``<task-frame>`` using command tables is given in :doc:`source`.

 Changes required to run Task List 2
 -----------------------------------

-In order for the Task List 2 project to run properly, you must modify some of the definitions you constructed in `Adding Callbacks to the Application <callbacks.htm#15598>`_.
+In order for the Task List 2 project to run properly, you must modify some of the definitions you constructed in :doc:`callbacks`.
 This section outlines the required changes.
-For your convenience, the complete source code for both of the Task List projects is provided in `Source Code For The Task List Manager <source.htm#77017>`_.
+For your convenience, the complete source code for both of the Task List projects is provided in :doc:`source`.

 Changes to button definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The definition of each button in the definition of ``<task-frame>`` needs
 to be modified compared to their definition in the Task List 1 project,
-as described in `Gluing the new design
+as described in `Gluing the new design together <improve.htm#70170>`_.
-together <improve.htm#70170>`_.

 Broadly speaking, you need to update the ``command:`` keyword/argument
 pair for each button gadget, and you need to redefine the activate